ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

 	print(id,bld.max_workers)
 end

-Create an "AppData/ECM Scripts" folder and any .lua files will show up in the Console menu (needs HelperMod).
+Create an "AppData/ECM Scripts" folder and any .lua files will show up in the Console menu.
 ```